vaporvee/discord-rpc-godot/README.md

 ![HitCount](https://hits.dwyl.com/vaporvee/discord-sdk-godot.svg)

-### This is an early version!
-In future versions there will be invites, user info etc. very soon!
+### :warning: This is an early version!
+MacOS support still doesn't work!
+In future versions there also will be invites, user info etc. very soon!
 Don't forget to run the following command **if you clone this project** or the godot-cpp folder will be empty
 ```sh
 git submodule update --init